imike57/scriptify/README.md

 [VS Code API](https://code.visualstudio.com/api/references/vscode-api)

-### NodeJS
+### Node.js
-Scripts are executed in a NodeJS environment.
-As a result, you have access to NodeJS-specific functionalities such as `fs`, `path`, `http`, and more.
+Scripts are executed in a Node.js environment.
+As a result

+, you have access to Node.js-specific functionalities such as `fs`, `path`, `http`, and more.

 You can import them as usual: